Saul Ascher: Legacy

-The famous Stalinist Playwright from the GDR, Peter Hacks has also worked towards a political evaluation and revaluation of Ascher.
+The famous Stalinist Playwright from the GDR, Peter Hacks made a case for recognising and politically evaluating Ascher's place in history.
 He published two essays (in 1989 and 1990), which were later combined under the title Ascher gegen Jahn (Ascher against Jahn).

-Ascher plays an important role as a counter-figure to Clemens Brentano and Achim von Arnim in recent research on the relationship between Romanticism and anti-Semitism (see Puschner's study "Literature").
+In the context of modern scholarship on Romanticism, anti-Semitism and their relationship, Ascher is viewed as a counterpoint to Clemens Brentano and Achim von Arnim (see Puschner's study "Literature").

-In an two-part essay, "The Falcon", André Thiele, last published in his collection "A World in Ruins" (2008), has presented preliminary work for a comprehensive biography of Ascher, as well as a bibliography of his works, which lists many more (ca. 50%) titles than were previously known.
+In a two-part essay, "The Falcon", André Thiele, last published in his collection "A World in Ruins" (2008), has presented preliminary work for a comprehensive biography of Ascher, as well as a bibliography of his works, which lists many more (ca. 50%) titles than were previously known.

-In 2010, a single-volume selection of Saul Ascher's work was published by Böhlau Verlag, Bonn, and a year later the first volume of a comprehensive edition was published by André Thiele, Mainz.
+In 2010, a single-volume selection of Saul Ascher's work was published by Böhlau Verlag, Bonn, as a commemorative work, and a year later the first volume of a comprehensive edition was published by André Thiele in Mainz.

 Ascher's negative evaluation of Kantian rationalism—especially in its formulation by Fichte—as a "science of hating Judaism", has been credited by historian David Nirenberg as foresight into the development of a pseudo-science of Antisemitism that translated the Christian dialectic of supersession into the discourse of critical reason.